Macroeconomic Forecasting with Large Language Models: Empirical Application

 \subsection{Forecasting Exercise}

 We use the first twenty-five year of data, January 1960--December 1984, to obtain initial parameter estimates for all the econometric models, which are then used to predict outcomes from January 1985 ($h=1$) to December 1985 ($h=12$).
 The next period, we include data for January 1985 in the estimation sample, and use the resulting estimates to predict the outcomes from February 1985 to January 1986.
 We proceed recursively in this fashion until December 2022, thus generating a time series of forecasts for each forecast horizon $h$, with $h=1,...,12$.
-Note that when $h>1$, point forecasts are iterated and predictive simulation is used to produce the predictive densities.

-Starting with the VARs, we estimate models of three different sizes: Medium (the 19 variables listed in \autoref{tab:var_list_medium}), Large (the variables in medium plus an additional 20), and X-large (all 120 series available), that is, we consider 19, 39 and 120-variable sets.
-All models have a lag length of $p=6$.
-For the factor models, we follow the same strategy.
-Namely, for each variable size and each sample, we first extract the first common factor, $\hat{f}_{1t}$.
-Next, for each variable in that same set and each forecast horizon, we run the factor-augment autoregression in \eqref{factor_reg} and forecast up to $12$ months ahead.
+For the BVAR, point forecasts are obtained by taking the mean of the predictive densities.
+When $h>1$, the predictive densities are produced by iterating the model forward via simulation.\footnote{We set the number of lags in the BVARs to $p=6$.} For the factor models we first extract the first common factor, $\hat{f}_{1t}$.
+Next, for each variable and each forecast horizon, we run the factor-augment autoregression in \eqref{factor_reg} and forecast up to $12$ months ahead.
 Similarly, for BART we re-estimate the trees for each variable set and sample, as the number of series in $X_{-i,t-h}$ changes with each variable set.

 We proceed in a similar fashion with all \tslm{}s.
 More specifically, for each \tslm{} considered, starting with the first forecast date (December 1984), we feed the historical data to the pretrained model (when working with the univariate \tslm{}s we supplied one time series at a time, while with the multivariate \tslm{}s we supplied all time series within the specific model size at once).
 Next, we query the model to generate a zero-shot forecast for each of the variables provided, up to 12 steps ahead.\footnote{For all our experiments, we downloaded the open-sourced pretrained models and run them locally on our computer, using an Nvidia A6000 GPU with 48GB of memory.
-The only exception was \timegpt, where we instead queried directly their API, with a separate query for each forecast date-time series combination.} We also include a benchmark approach which uses OLS forecasts from univariate AR(1)\ models.
+The only exception was \timegpt, where we instead queried directly their API, with a separate query for each forecast date/time series pair.} We also include a benchmark approach which uses OLS forecasts from univariate AR(1)\ models.

 We evaluate the predictive accuracy of the various models, for each of the variables considered and each forecast horizon.
 In particular, we measure the precision of the $h$-step-ahead point forecasts for model $i$ and variable $j$, relative to that from the univariate AR(1), by means of the ratio of Root MSFEs: